On February 18, 2002, LeBron James was coronated on the cover of Sports Illustrated.

 King James.
 The Chosen One.
 Air Apparent.
 Lofty expectations to place on a 17-year-old.

-Bronny James High School
+Bronny James Basketball Recruiting

 The hype train took off when he was just a nine-year-old little kid.
-Colleges were already scouting and flirting with scholarship offers as he toured the AAU circuit.
+Colleges were already flirting with scholarship offers as he toured the AAU circuit.
 Thad Matta, the Ohio State coach at the time, joked:

 “He’ll be on the recruiting radar… I need to offer him a scholarship.”